Lucaria-Academy/Animate-X/README.md

 ## News
 - **2024 10.21**: Thank you all for your interest in Animate-X. The main reasons we haven't made the code public yet are: 1.
 The company needs to go through certain public approval processes, which take time.
 2. We are currently cleaning up the code and preparing for open source in various aspects.
 We promise to release the code and the models by mid to late November.
 We appreciate your patience.
+- - **2024 10.1**: The project page and Arxiv paper of Animate-X are released.

 ## TODO List